aylinsgl/Psychopy_Tutorial/README.md

 The tutorial was created for a [seminar on research methods](https://www.scenegrammarlab.com/teaching/from-0-to-1/) in psychology @ Goethe-University Frankfurt.

-It is a step-by-step guide through building a visual search experiment in the PsychoPy Builder using real world scenes, using mouse tracking.
+It is a step-by-step guide through building a visual search experiment in the PsychoPy Builder using real world scenes and mouse tracking.